 "As a full-time state activities association administrator, as someone who coaches and has coached at the middle, high school, and collegiate levels, and as a former NSDA staff member, I bring unique perspective to serving on the NSDA Board of Directors."

 "I have heavily promoted Congressional Debate, but I have coached everything from Program Oral Interpretation to Policy Debate, from Humorous Interpretation to World Schools Debate."

 ^ Family wedding photo, 2015.

 Since 1997, Adam has worked in the fields of communication and theatre education, as well as public relations, government affairs and politics.
-Since 2014, he has been full-time Executive Director of the Wisconsin High School Forensic Association, which sponsors programming in middle and high school speech, debate, theatre, and film.
+Since 2014, he has been full-time Executive Director of the Wisconsin High School Forensic Association, a nonprofit organization that sponsors programming in middle and high school speech, debate, theatre, and film.
 In 2018, he was elected to the National Speech & Debate Association Board of Directors, as well as the National Federation of State High School Associations' (NFHS) Speech, Debate, and Theatre Advisory Committee.

 Adam volunteer coaches part-time and online for Spring Woods High School in Texas, and is Curriculum Coordinator for Congressional Debate with the nonprofit Harvard Debate Council Summer Workshops, as well curating CongressionalDebate.org.
 He also previously coached with Cypress Creek High School in Texas.